Elaineyi1/2024prediction_USPresidentialElection/README.md

 -   `scripts` contains the R scripts used to simulate, download, cleanand test the data.
 -   `LLM` contains the link and text of the conversations in ChatGpt.

+## Packages Installization
+The codes used to install packages are in `scripts/01-download.R`, with # before each code.

 ## LLM Usage
 ChatGpt was used for correcting grammar and modifying the codes.
 It helped improve writings and codes.
 The chat can be found in LLM/llm.txt.
 No other LLM was used.